Powerlearnproject/se-assignment-day-2-git-and-github-Quol04-1/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 A branch in Git is an independent line of development that allows multiple developers to work on different features or fixes without affecting the main codebase.
    Why is Branching Important?
  Enables Parallel Development – Different team members can work on different features simultaneously.
  Prevents Code Conflicts – Developers work in isolated branches before merging changes.
  Supports Experimentation – New ideas can be tested without affecting the main project.
- Facilitates Code Review – Changes can be reviewed via pull requests before merging into the main branch
+ Facilitates Code Review – Changes can be reviewed via pull requests before merging into the main branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?